- Home

-Many of us are taking steps to improve our health and boost our immune systems.
+Many of us are taking steps to improve our health and boost our immune system.
 We’ve previously written about the importance of nutrients like iron and vitamin D in maintaining immune health, but vitamin B12 is another key nutrient our body relies on.

 Vitamin B12 deficiency is more common in older adults – affecting around one in 20 people aged 65 to 74 and one in 10 people aged 75 or over.
-But given the wide range of symptoms and the gradual rate at which they can appear, the condition can often be overlooked or confused with something else.
+But given the wide range of symptoms and the gradual rate at which they can appear, the condition is often overlooked or confused with something else.

 Luckily, there are plenty of foods that can be added to your diet to make sure you’re getting enough of this vital vitamin.